-- 1 E.ON SE Group figures are taken from pages 210 and 211 of the 2018 E.ON SE Group Annual Report, which show the Financial Information by Business Segment disclosed in millions of Euros or €m.
-Adjusted EBIT means earnings before interest and tax, adjusted to exclude material non-operating effects. - 2 Renewables segment is also taken from pages 210 and 211 of the 2018 E.ON SE Group Annual Report, and covers the E.ON SE Group's worldwide renewables activities, including the generation licensees' component, in €m. - Customer Solutions UK is also taken from pages 210 and 211 of the 2018 E.ON SE Group Annual Report.
-These have been translated into £m using an average exchange rate of £1 = €1.1303. - 4 Other Customer Solutions UK activities are the other activities carried out by E.ON Customer Solutions UK, including the Corporate Centre functions, which do not form part of the Relevant Licensees' Supply activities. - Reallocation of other Retail business is E.ON Customer Solutions UK's Supply activities that do not form part of the Supply segment in Table 1, e.g. licence exempt supply by Affiliates of the Relevant Licensees. - Restructuring costs are the resources engaged in restructuring E.ON Customer Solutions UK's Supply activities (£28.4m).
-The costs relate directly to the operation of the Supply segments. - Impairment is the amount of impairments of fixed assets in respect of the generation portfolio during the year following an updated impairment assessment. - 8 CSS Revenue and EBIT (Aggregate Supply business) figures are the Aggregate Supply business figures presented in Table 1 of this report. - 9 Non-UK components are E.ON's other worldwide generation activities. - UK Renewables represents the activities associated with wind generation plant accounted for within the E.ON UK plc Group.
-These have been translated into £m using an average exchange rate of £1 = €1.1303.
+E.ON SE Group figures are taken from pages 204 and 205 of the 2019 E.ON SE Group Annual Report, which show the Financial Information by Business Segment disclosed in millions of Euros or €m.
+Adjusted EBIT means earnings before interest and tax, adjusted to exclude material non-operating effects.

+- 2 Renewables segment is also taken from pages 204 and 205 of the 2019 E.ON SE Group Annual Report, and covers the E.ON SE Group's worldwide renewables activities, including the generation licensees' component, in €m. - Customer Solutions UK is also taken from pages 204 and 205 of the 2019 E.ON SE Group Annual Report.
+These have been translated into £m using an average exchange rate of £1 = €1.1393. - 4 Other Customer Solutions UK activities are the other activities carried out by E.ON Customer Solutions UK, including the Corporate Centre functions, which do not form part of the Relevant Licensees' Supply activities. - Reallocation of other Retail business is E.ON Customer Solutions UK's Supply activities that do not form part of the Supply segment in Table 1, e.g. licence exempt supply by Affiliates of the Relevant Licensees. - Restructuring costs are the resources engaged in restructuring E.ON Customer Solutions UK's Supply activities (£53.6m).
+The costs relate directly to the operation of the Supply segments. - 7 CSS Revenue and EBIT (Aggregate Supply business) figures are the Aggregate Supply business figures presented in Table 1 of this report. - 8 Non-UK components are E.ON's other worldwide generation activities. - 9 UK Renewables represents the activities associated with wind generation plant accounted for within the E.ON UK plc Group.
+These have been translated into £m using an average exchange rate of £1 = 1.1393. - Reallocation of generation activities relates to exclusion of unlicensed renewables generation and insurance proceeds of £31.5m relating to the Rampion off-shore wind farm.

-- 11 Reallocation of generation activities relates to exclusion of unlicensed renewables generation - 12 CSS Revenue and EBIT (Aggregate Generation business) figures are the Aggregate Generation business figures presented in Table 1 of this report.
+- Impairment is the amount of impairments of fixed assets in respect of the generation portfolio during the year following an updated impairment assessment. - 12 CSS Revenue and EBIT (Aggregate Generation business) figures are the Aggregate Generation business figures presented in Table 1 of this report.